Betty Ray McCain: Personal life and death

 She married Dr. John L. McCain in an Episcopal ceremony, officiated by Bishop Tom Wright of the Episcopal Diocese of East Carolina, in 1955.
 They have two children, Paul P. McCain III and Eloise McCain Hassell.
 They lived in Virginia before moving to Wilson, North Carolina, where her husband worked at Wilson Memorial Hospital, and she served as the president of the North Carolina Society of Internal Medicine Auxiliary.
 In 2004, John and Betty Ray McCain were named "Wilsonians of the Year" by the local chapter of the American Red Cross.
 John McCain died in 2005.

 McCain served as the alumnae class secretary for the Saint Mary's School Class of 1950 and was a patron of the Saint Mary's Annual Fund.
 She died at her home in Wilson on November 23, 2022, at age 91.

 Awards

-McCain was awarded the Distinguished Service Medal of the General Alumni Association and a Honorary Doctor of Laws from the University of North Carolina.
+McCain was awarded the Distinguished Service Medal of the General Alumni Association and an Honorary Doctor of Laws from the University of North Carolina.
 She also received the North Carolina Award.
 In 2001, she received the Design Guild Award from the North Carolina State University College of Design.
 McCain was inducted into the North Carolina Women's Hall of Fame in 2010.
 In September 2012, McCain received the John T. Caldwell Award from the North Carolina Humanities Council.
 In 2018, she was a recipient of the North Carolina Museum of History Foundation Philanthropy Award.